Library Director Job Descriptions

 WORK ENVIRONMENT: The work characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-Performs highly complex and varied tasks requiring independent knowledge, its application to a variety of situations as well as exercise of independent judgement.
+Performs highly complex and varied tasks requiring independent knowledge, its application to a variety of situations as well as exercise of independent judgment.

 The noise level in the work environment is generally quiet.